Bicycle Accident FAQ

 When Should I Contact A Bicycle Lawyer?

 Time is not on your side if you have been involved in a bicycle traffic accident.
-Over time, evidence washes away, witnesses lose interest or disappear, and insurance adjustors will be working hard to put liability on the bicyclist.
-Before you fix your bike or speak to anyone, contact a qualified bicycle accident attorney.
-Click here to get started now with your free case evaluation.
+Over time, evidence washes away, witnesses lose interest or disappear, and the insurance company will be working hard to put liability on the bicyclist.
+Before you fix your bike or speak to anyone, contact an experienced bicycle accident lawyer.
+Click here to get started now with your free case evaluation and to speak with one of our personal injury lawyers.

 Do I Have Rights On The Road As A Bicyclist?